apiman/apiman/gateway/platforms/war/standalone/README.md

 ## Deployment

-These instructions been tested on Tomcat 8 (apache-tomcat-8.0.30 to be precise).
+These instructions have been tested on Tomcat 7 and 8 (apache-tomcat-7.0.65 and apache-tomcat-8.0.30 to be precise).

   1. Copy the WAR files to your Tomcat `webapps` directory
   2. Add a role and users to `conf/tomcat-users.xml`